 • In the file group settings, you can create a file group variable such as {ShortFGName}.
-This variable could reference the short version of the file group year and resolve to something like BGT16 (for a file group named Budget 2016).
+This variable could reference the short version of the file group year and resolve to something like BGT20 (for a file group named Budget 2020).
 This variable could be used in several places, such as in the file group tab prefix, as well as in table variables for your drivers.

 • When defining the table variables for the driver tables, use the ShortFGName variable as part of the table variable.
 For example, a driver table that holds escalator values might be a table variable named GlobalEscalators.
-This variable is defined as {ShortFGName} Escalators, which resolves to BGT16\Escalators.
+This variable is defined as {ShortFGName} Escalators, which resolves to BGT20_Escalators.

-• In the Save Type 3 settings for the driver file, to define the table name, use the function GetFileGroupVariable to return the value for the GlobalEscalators variable.
+In the Save Type 3 settings for the driver file, to define the table name, use the function GetFileGroupVariable to return the value for the GlobalEscalators variable.

 Now the table name is dynamic, and it will change as the file group's variables change.
-If this file group is cloned and the year is changed to 2017, then the table name will resolve to BGT17\Escalators to keep the table name unique.
+If this file group is cloned and the year is changed to 2021, then the table name will resolve to BGT21_Escalators to keep the table name unique.

-NOTE: The same approach would apply to Save Type 1 driver files, but in that case the Save2DB tag would reference the result of the GetFileGroupVariable function to determine the destination table for the save-to-database.
+NOTE: The same approach applies to Save Type 1 driver files.
+You can use the GetFileGroupVariable function to return the expected name of the table, and then reference that name in the Save2DB tag to determine the destination table for the save-to-database.